The Best Running Shoes for Orthotics in 2018

 - Eyelet holes are a bit small for easy lacing

 2. Brooks Dyad 10

-This version of the shoe is a bit lighter than previous versions and gives more toe room for those with wide feet and who need to fit orthotics comfortably.
-These feature a mesh upper for great ventilation and a little less flexibility to enhance stability.
-Dyad 10 offers Dual Arch Pods to further enhance stability, coupled with a plush sock liner for the ultimate comfort.
+This version of the shoe is a bit lighter than previous versions.
+It has more toe room for those with wide feet and for wearers who need to fit orthotics comfortably.

 - Comfort including extra space near the toes

 - Toe box might feel too wide for some runners